-Scots pine to the junction of Church Lane and Church Close and probably protected by TPO/44
+Scots pine to the junction of Church Lane and Church Close and protected by TPO/44

-It is possible that the impressive Scots pine to the south of the junction between Church Close and Church Lane is the tree covered by the TPO.
-However, this TPO would benefit from being updated to take account of the development of Church Close, the subdivision of the landscape to the south to form the playing fields, as well as the inevitable loss of trees in the 55 years since the tree preservation order was placed.
+This TPO would benefit from being updated to take account of the development of Church Close, the subdivision of the landscape to the south to form the playing fields, as well as the inevitable loss of trees in the long period since the tree preservation order was placed.

-At the north-eastern boundary of the Conservation Area are the grounds of The Old Manor House; the formal gardens were laid out in the Edwardian period to the designs of Captain Algernon Winter Rose, a talented young architect who was championed by both Gertrude Jekyll and Lawrence Weaver of Country Life, but who tragically died in 1918 aged 33.
+At the north-eastern boundary of the Conservation Area are the grounds of The Old Manor House; the formal gardens were laid out in the Edwardian period to the designs of

+Captain Algernon Winter Rose, a talented young architect who was championed by both Gertrude Jekyll and Lawrence Weaver of Country Life, but who tragically died in 1918 aged 33.
 In 1912 The Builder tipped him to be the likely successor to Richard Norman Shaw the foremost country house architect of his day.